saralaffin/python-cli-note-taker/README.md

 1. Make sure you have Python3, pipenv, and PostgreSQL installed!
 1. Clone down this repo
 1. In the project folder, run `pipenv install`
 1. In `notetaker.py`, update your PostgreSQL settings.
+You may need to add a 'notes' database on your local machine.
 1. Then: `pipenv run python3 notetaker.py -h`

 The project requirements provied by GA are summarized below: